lambertlb/CppTranslator/README.md

 * **DotNetLibrarySupport** Matches **CppTranslatorSupport** written in C++ to run in embedded space.
 * **PlatformSupport** Project to interface between the embedded platform and .Net translated world.
 * **DotnetLibraryTests** C++ Google tests for the **DotNetLibrary**
 * **IntegrationTest** This project compiles the translated **CppTranslatorFeatureTest** so they can be run to ensure compatibility in embedded space.

 ## How to build
 ### Windows
 You can use Visual Studio 2017 or 2019 on the **CppTranslator.sln** solution to build everything.
-After doing a build you can run the CppTranslator to translate the
+ After doing a build you can run the **IntegrationTest** project to run that test.
+You can also use Test Explorer to run the unit tests on the **DotNetLibrary** project.
-**CppTranslatorFeatureTest**.
-You can then build the **IntegrationTest** project to compile and link the tests.
 ### Linux
 If you want to build the C# portions of the project you will need .Net and Visual Studio Code installed.
 Add the CppTranslator folder as workspace then open terminal and do **dotnet build**.
+You will have to remove the pre-build event first because it is a windows batch command that Linux will not understand.
 The C++ files will error out but thats OK.
 To build the C++ portions you will need [Google Test](https://github.com/google/googletest) installed.
 Then do the following
 ```
 mkdir build